Exabyte-io/documentation/docs/entities-general/overview.md

 # Data

 Account-owned entity collections are stored in databases on our platform in the form of **structured data**.
-Entities can moreover have additional **metadata**, in the form of descriptive tags for example, attached to them.
+Entities can also have additional **metadata**, in the form of descriptive tags for example, attached to them.
 These concepts are elucidated in the following [dedicated page](data.md).

 # Sets